khandelwal-harsh/Flask-app-deployment-docker/README.md

 ## Docker Deployment

-Go to the project directory and apply following commands
+Go to the project directory and apply following commands in your terminal.

 1. Build using Docker command: